Ask any website builder their most commonly-asked question, and it’ll likely be this: How much should a website cost?

-Well, that’s not an easy question to answer.
-If you’re a huge company with 500 employees and thousands upon thousands of customers, your site will no doubt cost a lot more than if you own a small business that you run from your home with your partner.
+That’s not an easy question to answer.
+If you’re a massive company with 500 employees and thousands upon thousands of customers, your site will no doubt cost a lot more than if you own a small business that you run from your home with your partner.
 It’s like comparing apples to oranges, as the saying goes.

 Still, it’s a question for which clients are seeking an answer.
 As such, we like to ask this in return:

 You can’t answer that, can you?
 What you’ll need to do, instead, is look at the expenses associated with building a website and determine whether the budget you’ve planned is right for you.

 You’ll need to keep an open mind as well.
 Many business owners have preconceived notions about what a website will cost.
 Others assume it will be super expensive.
 They try doing it themselves or will hire someone who builds websites “for fun” to save money upfront.
 But they may not realize that a poorly crafted website is probably costing them MORE money in the long run.

 The ”Sleep at Night” Factor to Website Cost

 Another way we like to explain the cost of a website to our clients is by using the “sleep at night” factor.
 If you were going to spend X number of dollars per month on your marketing efforts, what is the “sleep at night” factor that allows you to say you’re spending the correct amount of overall revenue?
 This dollar amount includes your branding and image and the proper outward communication about your company with the rest of the world.
 In other words, is the amount you chose to spend on your site keeping you up at night?
 Or can you sleep like a baby knowing that the money you’ve invested in building your website is right for your business?